Kucoin/kucoin-api-docs-hf/source/localizable/index.html.md

 }
 ```

-This endpoint allows cancellation of all orders related to a specific trading pair with a status of `open` （including all orders pertaining to high-frequency trading accounts and non-high-frequency trading accounts），the return value is a list of the IDs of the cancelled orders.
+This endpoint allows cancellation of all high-frequency orders related to a specific trading pair with a status of `open`, the return value is a list of the IDs of the cancelled orders.

 This endpoint only sends cancellation requests.
 The results of the requests must be obtained by checking the order status or subscribing to websocket.

 ### HTTP Request
-`DELETE /api/v1/orders/hf`
+`DELETE /api/v1/orders/hf?symbol={symbol}`
 ### API Permissions
 This API requires `Trade` permissions
 ### Frequency Limits